 These have a higher nutritional value with a yummy taste, and thus, they are a good choice for the first food for the baby.
 They have a higher vitamin content, calcium as well as folate.
 They can be given to the babies in the form of a puree.
 They are an excellent nutritional source, these are even loaded with carbohydrates, antioxidants, potassium, folate as well as vitamins A and C. The side effects caused by sweet potatoes are very rare, and that’s why this vegetable is recommended as one of the first solid food to introduce to babies.

 You can give sweet potato puree for your baby.
 Baking is the proper method to cook sweet potato as it will retain its flavor and sweetness.
 However, you can boil or steam the peeled and cubed sweet potato as well.
 Sweet potato-apple mash is another excellent option.

 - It is rich in Vitamin A and thus, improves the eyesight of baby

 - It is loaded with iron and hence helps to prevent anemia in babies.

 - It is loaded with vitamins and minerals that help with strong teeth and bones.

 - Since they have a higher calorific content, they help in weight gain for the babies.

-Thus, it can be seen that it is of utmost importance to offer healthy and nutritious choices for a healthy and balanced development of the child.
-Adding the superfoods makes this work easier as most of them have a great taste and texture which is easy in digesting, and is needed by the baby to get a complete dose which is nutrient packed.
-It is commonly believed that “It is the mother’s duty to get creative in order to provide healthy and attractive options for the babies to eat”.
+Thus, it can be seen that it is of utmost importance to offer healthy and nutritious choices for the healthy and balanced development of the child.
+Adding the superfoods makes this work easier as most of them have a great taste and texture, which is easy in digesting and is needed by the baby to get a complete dose that is nutrient-packed.
+It is commonly believed that “It is the mother’s duty to get creative in order to provide healthy and attractive options for the babies to eat.”